Codeblub/WSL-alternative/README.md

 # WSL-Alternative

 ### WSL-Alt (Windows Subsystem Linux Alternative) or BSL (Blubs subsystem Linux) is an alternative version of linux subsystem.
 If you're like me and wsl cant install for a particular reason, or need a user friendly version, BSL is your program.
 It's Like WSl but without any install and its portable.
 Like WSL being Ubuntu based, BSL is also ubuntu based.
 If there are any issues, please let me know in the issues tab.
-Right now i am working on a way to replicate WSL properties so it acts like wsl and so wsl apps work on it.